gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 * `--testMode, -tm` - Shows the results of CRUD operations that would be done in a real deployment to help you make an informed decision.
 * `--archive-path, -ap` - The path to the archive that should be deployed.
 If provided, the archive will be used instead of creating a new one from the dist folder.
 * `--verbose, -vb` - Enable verbose logging (default: `false`).
+* `--strict-ssl, -ss` - Deprecated.
+Use `ignoreCertErrors` (plural) instead.
+* `--ignore-cert-error, -ic` - Deprecated.
+Use `ignoreCertErrors` (plural) instead.
-* `--strict-ssl, -ss` - If set to `false`, the task will not validate the SSL certificate of the target system.
-This is useful for development purposes but should not be used in production environments (default: `true`).
+* `--ignore-cert-errors, -ics` - Disabled by default.
+If set to `true`, the task will not validate the SSL certificate of the target system.
+This is useful for development purposes but must not be used in production environments.

 ## [FAQ](#faq)